Infineon/mtb-example-xmc-rtc-alarm/README.md

 # XMC&trade; MCU: RTC alarm

-This code example demonstrates a real-time clock (RTC) alarm interrupt of 1 minute to set a periodically blinking LED on the [XMC&trade; MCU evaluation kits](#supported-kits-make-variable-target).
+This code example demonstrates a real-time clock (RTC) alarm interrupt for a minute to set a periodically blinking LED on the [XMC&trade; MCU evaluation kits](#supported-kits-make-variable-target).

 ## Requirements